-Although many families have some form of insurance, it's important to ensure that students are adequately covered while attending school.
-All too often situations arise where a student requires medical or mental health care beyond what is available at the SLC Health Center, only to discover that their insurance covers them only in the event of an emergency or in their home geographic region.
+Although many families have some form of health insurance, it's important to ensure that students are adequately covered while attending school.
+All too often situations arise where a student requires medical or mental health care beyond what is available at the SLC Health & Wellness Center, only to discover that their health insurance covers them only in the event of an emergency or in their home geographic region.
 This frequently results in students having to take an otherwise unnecessary leave of absence from college to return home in order to get the treatment they need.
-In other situations, the student’s insurance plan may provide coverage in New York, but the list of providers they must choose from is extremely limited and often are not close to campus, making access a significant problem.
-SLC Health Center staff members are rarely familiar with these providers and therefore cannot assist the student with any recommendations.
+In other situations, the student’s health insurance plan may provide coverage in New York, but the list of providers they must choose from is extremely limited and often are not close to campus, making access a significant problem.
+SLC Health & Wellness Center staff members are rarely familiar with these providers and therefore cannot assist the student with any recommendations.
 Further, coverage that is provided is often insufficient in meeting the student’s need.
 The result is an added out of pocket expense for parents who must pay privately for adequate care.

 To assist you in making an informed decision regarding your student’s health insurance needs, here are some general questions to ask your current health plan to ensure that it provides adequate coverage:

 - Does your current health plan provide coverage while in the area of the Sarah Lawrence campus?
 Many HMO plans provide coverage for Emergency Treatment only, while out-of-area of the local HMO.

 - Does your current health plan cover mental health services?
 Many employer-sponsored plans provide very limited coverage for mental health services.

 - Does your current health plan provide coverage anywhere in the world, including medical evacuation and repatriation benefits, while the student is away from campus for academics, research, work, or vacation?
 Many employer-sponsored plans will only provide coverage while in the United States, and most do not include any medical evacuation or repatriation benefits.